-Kim R. Holmes, a distinguished fellow at The Heritage Foundation, oversaw the think tank’s defense and foreign policy team for more than two decades.
+Kim R. Holmes, Executive Vice President at The Heritage Foundation, oversaw the think tank’s defense and foreign policy team for more than two decades.
 As a historian of U.S. political movements and ideology, Holmes writes about America’s place in the world and the changing political landscape.

 His latest book, “The Closing of the Liberal Mind” (Encounter, April 2016), reveals how liberals in America are turning their backs on their traditions and have become a force for “illiberalism”—namely, denying their fellow Americans’ rights and freedoms.